Integrated Sustainability Report FY2021

 Risk Management of Environmental Aspects and Impact

 The EMS provides a systematic approach to manage Ascendas Reit's environmental impact and to continuously improve its environmental performance.
 A key element of the EMS is to identify and manage significant environmental aspects of its business operations that can potentially have a negative impact on the environment.
-The significance of each environmental aspect and impact is assessed based on factors such as the likelihood of the occurrence, severity of the impact and control measures implemented.
+The significance of each environmental aspect and its impact is assessed based on factors such as the likelihood of the occurrence, severity of the impact and control measures implemented.

-CapitaLand Sustainable Building Guideline
+CapitaLand Sustainable Building Guidelines

-The EHSIA focuses on identifying any environmental threats or opportunities related to the project site and its surroundings, covering areas such as floods, biodiversity, air quality, noise, connectivity, heritage and resources.
-There are no properties in Ascendas Reit's portfolio located within protected areas and no material biodiversity risk has been identified.
+A key component of the SBG is the mandatory EHSIA which will be carried out before any acquisition or development.
+The EHSIA focuses on identifying any environmental threats or opportunities related to the project site and its surroundings, covering areas such as floods, biodiversity, air quality, noise, connectivity, heritage, and resources.
+During the feasibility study and due diligence stage, significant findings of the EHSIA and their cost implications (if any) are incorporated in the investment paper submitted for approval.
+There are no properties in Ascendas Reit's portfolio located within protected areas and no material biodiversity risk has been identified to date.

 Training and Awareness Programmes

-As part of the EMS, employees are required to attend training and awareness programmes to facilitate effective implementation.
-In FY2020, the Property Manager team and contractors in Singapore achieved a 96.6% participation rate on EHS-related training.
-It is also mandatory for all new employees from the Asset & Property Manager team in Singapore to go through the EHS policy and EHSMS.
+To facilitate effective implementation of EHSMS, the Asset & Property Manager team is required to attend training and awareness programmes.
+In FY2021, the Property Manager team and contractors in Singapore achieved a 94% participation rate on EHS-related training.
+It is also mandatory for all new employees from the Asset & Property Manager team to go through the EHS policy and EHSMS.

 Internal and External Audits